nazoadiego/tiny-habits/README.md

 An Obsidian Plugin built with Svelte to track different habits.

-All the entries will be stored inside your notes frontmatter.
+All the entries are stored inside your notes frontmatter.
 Everything stays local and within your markdown notes.

 Features:
 - Mark habits as completed, failed, skipped, or not started.
 - A table of your habit entries, in the beloved format of a heatmap we see in Github or Anki.
 - <a href="#keyboard-support">Keyboard navigation support</a>
-- Navigation both to future and past to see habit entries.
+- Navigation both to future and past entries.

 Preview: